leanghok120/leanghok120/README.md

 I love coding, croissants, cycling, cats(ragdolls), cozy rainy days, and linux.
 (Neovim as well)

-Currently: Studying for upcoming exams (super ez)
+Currently: just chilling and yapping

 Here's a stana hat for you :3